Year Walk: Reception

-Year Walk received "generally favorable reviews", according to the review aggregator Metacritic.
+Year Walk received "generally favorable reviews", according to the review aggregator platform Metacritic.

 148 Apps praised nearly every aspect of the game, writing that "Year Walk is a haunting adventure game from Simogo that blends a dark world and involved mythology together to create an absolutely amazing experience."
-TouchArcade liked Year Walk's companion app, feeling it freed up the game from having to rely on expostion, "Knowing which creatures exist and what they’re capable of... makes every screen transition, every peek inside an abandoned shack fraught with apprehension".
+TouchArcade liked Year Walk's companion app, feeling it freed up the game from having to rely on exposition, "Knowing which creatures exist and what they’re capable of... makes every screen transition, every peek inside an abandoned shack fraught with apprehension".
 Game Informer enjoyed the puzzles, saying that they often relied on clever solutions, "each demands that you think in a new and surprising way, and draws you deeper into the cold and minimalistic presentation".

 IGN criticized the puzzle design of the game, noting that it could often lean into obtuse solutions, "there are a handful of obstacles that are oblique in their presentation and execution, to the point where I nearly lost all motivation for solving them".
 Pocket Gamer liked the game's atmosphere, describing it as "pervasively uneasy".
 PC Gamer praised the constant variety in Year Walk, writing, "It's in turn bamboozling and disturbing, constantly throwing up both chilling curiosities and fresh interactive experiences".
 Nintendo Life felt the game's story left a lasting impact, "Like most great art, though, Year Walk sticks with you well beyond your time with it".

 As for the Wii U version, Nintendo World Report enjoyed the title's use of motion controls with the GamePad, "This creates a whole new way to solve puzzles, from carefully manipulating an object to large and fast movements".

 At the 2013 Unity Awards, Year Walk won the award for Best 2D Artistic Experience.
-Year Walk was included in Pocket Gamer's "top 10 best iPhone and iPad games of the year - 2013 edition" list.
+Year Walk was included in Pocket Gamers "top 10 best iPhone and iPad games of the year - 2013 edition" list.

 The game sold 200,000 copies in 2013.